 "(6) legislation is necessary because Executive Order No. 12356 [50 U.S.C.
-435 note], entitled 'National Security Information' has eliminated the declassification and downgrading schedules relating to classified information across government and has prevented the timely public disclosure of records relating to the assassination of President John F. Kennedy; and and "(2) to require the expeditious public transmission to the Archivist and public disclosure of such records.
-"SEC.
-3. DEFINITIONS.
+435 note], entitled 'National Security Information' has eliminated the declassification and downgrading schedules relating to classified information across government and has prevented the timely public disclosure of records relating to the assassination of President John F. Kennedy; and

-"(7) most of the records related to the assassination of President John F. Kennedy are almost 30 years old, and only in the rarest cases is there any legitimate need for continued protection of such records. "(b) PURPOSES.-The purposes of this Act are-
+"(7) most of the records related to the assassination of President John F. Kennedy are almost 30 years old, and only in the rarest cases is there any legitimate need for continued protection of such records.

-"(1) to provide for the creation of the President John F. Kennedy Assassination Records Collection at the National Archives and Records Administration;
+"(b) PURPOSES.-The purposes of this Act are- "(1) to provide for the creation of the President John F. Kennedy Assassination Records Collection at the National Archives and Records Administration; and